Lisinopril is a medicine to treat high blood pressure (hypertension) and heart failure.

 It happens rarely, but some people may have serious side effects when taking lisinopril.

-- yellow skin or the whites of your eyes turn yellow – this can be a sign of liver problems
+- the whites of your eyes turn yellow, or your skin turns yellow although this may be less obvious on brown or black skin – this can be a sign of liver problems

-- paleness, feeling tired, faint or dizzy, any sign of bleeding (for example bleeding from the gums or bruising more easily than usual), a sore throat, a fever, and getting infections more easily – these can be signs of blood or bone marrow disorder
+- you're paler than usual, feel tired, faint or dizzy, have any sign of bleeding (for example bleeding from the gums or bruising more easily than usual), a sore throat, a fever, or you get infections more easily – these can be signs of a blood or bone marrow disorder

 In rare cases, it's possible to have a serious allergic reaction (anaphylaxis) to lisinopril.